Opioid Rehab in Asheville, NC

 North Carolina is one of the many states that have been severely impacted by the opioid crisis.
 In 2018 alone, an estimated 79% of drug overdose deaths involved opioids for a total of 1,783 fatalities in the state.
 Within the same year, 61 opioid prescriptions for every 100 persons were written compared to the average U.S. rate of 51 prescriptions.
 The current influx of opioid-related deaths is a direct result of the recent emergence of fully synthetic opiates, mainly fentanyl, which was responsible for over 28,400 deaths in the United States in 2018.

-Is Opioid Treatment Necessary?Addiction treatment is not always a favored option, but it is oftentimes the necessary one.
+Opioid rehab treatment is not always a favored option, but it is oftentimes the necessary one.
 By answering the questions below, you can gauge whether you or a loved one is in need of professional treatment:

 - Is there an obsession with obtaining a supply?
 Do they become angry or irrational if they can’t find their preferred drug?

 - Is drug use becoming a financial burden?

 - Are relationships being affected by your drug use?

 - When the user hasn’t used the drug of choice for a period of time, is there physical discomfort like sweating, shaking, fever, or muscle aches?

 If the answer to any of those questions is yes, opioid rehab treatment is necessary, and we are here to help.
 The most common sides of opioid addiction are:

 - Financial difficulty